pipeline-tools/ABSQL/README.md

 ABSQL allows users to inject limitless context - text, objects, and functions - into their SQL templates, both within the rendering engine (the _Runner_) and in the SQL file itself.

 The flexibility and extendibility of ABSQL affords SQL engineers a consistent interface for generating templated SQL, while simultaneously giving downstream orchestration solutions (e.g. Airflow) the opportunity to develop orchestrator-specific implementations for ABSQL.
-(A proto-implementation of this approach can be seen in the Airflow-related [gusty](https://github.com/chriscardillo/gusty) package.)

 ABSQL leverages the familiar Jinja2 templating engine, as well as YAML-style frontmatter to provide users with a unique and intuitive SQL authoring experience.